 Evelyn S. Spain

 Evelyn S. Spain was appointed to the Planning Commission by the Board of Supervisors in January 2020 to represent the Sully District.
+She also serves as the Planning Commission's Secretary.
 Her term will expire in December 2023.

 Commissioner Spain is the Founder and President of The Foundation for Eleanora R. Spratt Scholarships, a nonprofit scholarship program that provides funding for economically challenged students.
 She is currently a Quality Assurance Manager at a cloud based small business in Fall Church, Virginia.

 Commissioner Spain is certified in Diversity, Equity and Inclusion.
 She received an MBA from American Intercontinental University, graduating with Honors and received her B.A. from Bradley University.
 Commissioner Spain is a certified Capability Maturity Model Integration Team Appraiser and a Lean Six Sigma Green Belt.
 She is also a graduate of the University of Virginia Sorensen Institute for Political Leadership Program (PLP), Class of 2019.

 To contact Commissioner Spain, please utilize the contact form at this link.